HananMurrar/ToDoListWeb/README.md

   "completed": false
 }
 ```
-- Errors: returns 404 not found if task ID does not exist, 500 internal server error for server issues
+- Errors: returns 404 not found if task ID does not exist, returns 500 internal server error for server issues

 ##### Create a task:
 - Method: `POST`